IzTendo/NX-Modifications/README.md

 # NX-Modifications
-A repository for my publicly released mods for various Nintendo Switch games.
+A repository of my publicly released mods for various Nintendo Switch games.